alinush/6.858-lecture-notes/l04-okws.md

 OKWS
 ====
+**Note:** These lecture notes were slightly modified from the ones posted on the 6.858 [course website](http://css.csail.mit.edu/6.858/2014/schedule.html) from 2014.

 Today's lecture: how to build a secure web server on Unix.
 The design of our lab web server, zookws, is inspired by OKWS.